Lecture Discrete Mathematics given by Prof. Dr. Sebastian Iwanowski

 focus of this lecture

-This lecture gives the mathematical fundamentals for further study in all computer science programs.
+This lecture gives the mathematical fundamentals for further study in all IT related programs.
 The contents are highly related to a lot of parallel and subsequent courses.
+This lecture does not require any knowledge of programming.

-Besides standard material such as logics and proof concepts, set theory, number theory, combinatorics, and graph theory, we also give an introduction in group and field theory which highlights in the construction algorithm for arbitrary finite fields.
+This lecture covers standard material such as logics and proof concepts, set theory, number theory, combinatorics, and graph theory.
+Furthermore, we give an introduction in group and field theory which highlights in the construction algorithm for arbitrary finite fields.
 For exercises, some construction programs implemented by students of FH Wedel in a software project may be downloaded here (instructions in German).

 This lecture is complemented by exercises lead by teaching assistants.